-It is GOOD to have consistent approach to Continuous Improvement although its not important to align yourself with just one approach.
-In fact each of the Big 3 has a particular focus;
+It is GOOD to have consistent approach to your improvement platform although it is not important to align yourself with just one approach.
+In fact each of the Big 4 has a focus:

 - Lean – common sense tools for waste removal

 - 6 Sigma – technical tools for variability reduction

 - TOC – common sense and technical tools for bottleneck removal and system optimisation

 - TPM – the maintenance “arm” of the Lean movement

 A customised improvement platform that cherry-picks the best of the Big 4, selected on the basis of the unique needs of your operating environment, is the best way to go.
 This is particularly true for the process industry.

 Setting up an improvement platform for the process industry is good for 5 reasons:

 - Culture – most operators in the process industry are observers, see above, and lets face it this can be boring!
 Creating a culture of improvement using an overarching program is helpful in creating employee engagement, demonstrating that the business is interested in improving work environments and offering employees a way of engaging with the broader business.

 - System – labour percentages in the process industry are much lower than the parts manufacturing and assembly business so creating a systematic and efficient way of driving improvement through precious and limited resources is worthwhile.